'Til Tomorrow: Background

-Released on his Midnight Love album, it was the sole ballad in the album, which focused mainly on funk rhythms and dance material.
+Released on his 1982 Midnight Love album, it was the only ballad in the album, which focused mainly on funk rhythms and dance material.
 Gaye was the sole lyricist of the song.
-When asked how the lyrics of the song seemed more primitive than Gaye's previous ballads, the singer said he had run out of ideas on lyrics.
+When asked how the lyrics of the song seemed more primitive than his previous ballads, Gaye said that he had run out of ideas on lyrics.

 The song is described as a bare-bones song with "heavenly scat riffs".
-Gaye provides accentuated doo-wop harmonies in the background while delivering both a jazzy-inspired baritone and a gospel-inflected tenor with falsetto stuck in the middle of it.
+Gaye provides accentuated doo-wop harmonies in the background, while delivering both a jazzy-inspired baritone and a gospel-inflected tenor with falsetto stuck in the middle of it.
 The original demo of the song (titled "Baby, Baby, Baby") showcased the frustration Gaye was going through during the recording of Midnight Love.
-The spoken intro by Gaye was later modified by the singer while mention of the word "shit" was also taken off of the final track as was extra lyrics added during the saxophone solo provided by Bobby Stern.
+The spoken intro by Gaye was later modified by the singer, while mention of the word "shit" was also taken off of the final track, as were extra lyrics added during the saxophone solo provided by Bobby Stern.
 The song was later covered by Chico DeBarge.